GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer languages of the future will be more concerned with goals and less with procedures specified by the programmer.
+> ### Beauty is more important in computing than anywhere else in technology because software is so complicated.
+Beauty is the ultimate defense against complexity.
 >
-> ~ *Marvin Minsky*
+> ~ *David Gelernter*

 ---
 ## 🏎 Quick Facts